-That puts the spotlight on liquidity — the ability to buy or sell a security quickly, easily and at a reasonable cost.
+When volatility rises, it puts the spotlight on liquidity — the ability to buy or sell a security quickly, easily, and at a reasonable cost.

 Particularly in a volatile market, it’s important to ensure that your portfolio has adequate liquidity should you need to trade.
 That means reviewing the liquidity profile of your portfolio, as well as the liquidity of individual funds.